Mammea americana: Distribution and habitat

 Native to the Caribbean the tree is also widely cultivated in the tropics and Central America.

 In Haiti the fruit is known as zabriko or abricot.

 In 1529, it was included by Oviedo in his Review of the Fruits of the New World.
 It was then introduced to various regions in the Old World: West Africa, particularly Sierra Leone, Zanzibar, Southeast Asia, and Hawaii.
 In the United States, the species is uniquely found in Hawaii and Florida.
 In the latter state, mammee apples were probably introduced from the Bahamas.

 The mammea apple tree is confined to tropical or subtropical climates.
 In Central America, the species is found to grow up to an altitude of 1,000 m.
 It thrives best in rich, deep, and well-drained soil, but is very adaptive; it also grows on limestone in Jamaica, in the oolithic limestone of the Bahamas, and on ancient coral bedrock in Barbados, as well as coral cays off the coast of Florida.

 The tree is very sensitive to low temperatures, but seems remarkably resistant to pests and diseases.

 Uses

 Traditional medicine

 In Trinidad and Tobago, the grated seeds are mixed with rum or coconut oil to treat head lice and chiggers.

 Underripe fruits are rich in pectin, and the tree bark is high in tannin.

+In Trinidad, Ecuador, Brazil, Cuba, Guatemala, and Surinam, mammee was used in traditional medicine.